Gizmotronn/starsailors/hydejack/_posts/2019-03-14-star-sailors.md

 layout: post
 title: Star Sailors by ACORD
 description: >
   Star Sailors by ACORD is based off of the Star Sailors novella.
-Welcome to our galaxy
+Welcome to our galaxy.
+[Star Sailors](http://acord-robotics.github.io/starsailors/hyperspace/)
 ---

 Star Sailors was designed to be the future of science fiction gaming!